aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Similarly, service providers must prepare for a changing landscape that may not even be partially realised yet.
 Landgate has evolved and changed direction since early in the decade to build the SLIP Future program.
 They must continue to adopt new technologies and processes so as to remain relevant to their customers.

-In this work we contribute to three aspects of the body of web service evaluation literature.
+In this work, we contribute to three aspects of the body of web service evaluation literature.

 Firstly, we test services from an actual mobile device in real-world mobile usage situations.
 Tests are therefore as close to the real mobile experience as possible.
 This contrasts with the bulk of academic literature that performs tests on desktop computers emulating mobile devices.

 Secondly, we examine more aspects of the interaction between client and server than merely average response time.
 Examining error responses and the conditions that lead to them will give valuable insight into mobile-specific situations likely to result in errors.